 Have you ever tried to change text in a file via the Linux terminal?
 I know you think this is only possible with text editors like VIM or nano.
+In reality, it's possible to change text without even having to open a file, in which case you can use the SED Command.

 In this article, you will see how to achieve that.